Season 1, Episode 42

 Gila Golub:

 So every thought we have emits a vibration into the relational field, basic science, every thought we have emits a, uh, a vibration into the relational field.
 So they’re soaking it up.
 And when you’ve got your teenagers being, uh, suicidal, when you’ve got your teenagers smoking dope five times a day, that’s not, it’s not about changing your kids, it’s about healing your own mind.
 Parents do your own work because what are you putting into the field?
 Your marriage isn’t working, you’re distant, there’s no intimacy.
 What are you putting into the field?
 So I have an exercise in level two and it goes like this, person A asks person B, what needs do you think you have that you look for someone else to fill?
 And person B can say anything, I need someone to change the oil in my car.
 Or I need someone to make love to me every day.
 And everything in between.
 Person A will then say, you have no needs.
 You are whole and complete.
 Now do that for an hour and see how you make some new neuro pathways.
-See how you take yourself out of victim, out of needing how, looking for how you take yourself out of looking for other to fill you up, actually raise, literally raise the vibration of the relational field, the family field.
+See how you take yourself out of victim, out of needing how, looking for how you take yourself out of looking for others to fill you up, actually raise, literally raise the vibration of the relational field, the family field.

 Lorne Brown: